strimzi/topic-encryption/doc/README.md

 Topic can be encrypted by different keys, allowing brokers to store a mix of encrypted and unencrypted data, with data owners managing the keys to their topics.
 Keys will be stored in an external key management system with access policies and logging.

-In the coming weeks we will be providing the specification for the core components along with a roadmap.
 We look forward to engaging with the Community in developing this exciting extension to Strimzi and Kafka!

+## References
+1. [Securing Kafka with Encryption-at-Rest](https://ieeexplore.ieee.org/abstract/document/9671388/), Chris Giblin, Sean Rooney, Pascal Vetsch, and Adrian Preston, 2021 IEEE International Conference on Big Data (Big Data)
-P.S.
-The original [Strimzi proposal #17](https://github.com/strimzi/proposals/blob/master/017-kafka-topic-encryption.md) provides additional background.
+2. The original [Strimzi proposal #17](https://github.com/strimzi/proposals/blob/master/017-kafka-topic-encryption.md) provides additional background.